 Naloxone is a medication that can reverse an overdose caused by an opioid drug (i.e. prescription pain medication or heroin).
 When administered during an overdose, naloxone blocks the effects of opioids on the brain and restores breathing within two to eight minutes.
-Naloxone has been used safely by emergency medical professionals for more than 40 years and has only one function: to reverse the effects of opioids on the brain and respiratory system in order to prevent death.
-Learn more on our Naloxone FAQ page.
+Learn more on the Department of Health's website.